 At ETSU Department of Psychiatry, we are interested in promoting a deeper understanding of psychopathology.
 We are actively involved in teaching, practical learning, and research, and we strongly encourage medical students who are interested in the field of Psychiatry to contact us with any questions about the field.
 Our residents and faculty are friendly, easy to approach, and more than happy to help you gain a better understanding of this specialty.

-In the practical arena, if you are interested in our program we encourage you to contact Karen Mabe, psychiatry residency coordinator.
 If you are an ETSU medical student and would like to do a selective/elective in Psychiatry (Child/Adolescent; Consult/Liaison; Outpatient services) please contact Wanda Young, medical education coordinator.
 For medical students from other institutions who would like to arrange for a clinical clerkship please contact Wanda Young.

 Wanda Young Office Phone: (423) 439-2244 email@example.com